-When you think of a South Indian temples, you can visualize a large tower like structure called Gopuram or a temple tower that acts as the entrance to the main temple.
+When you think of a South Indian temple, you can visualize a large tower like structure called Gopuram or a temple tower that acts as the entrance to the main temple.

 Most of the important temples present in the South Indian states have a gopuram.
 Along with that several Hindu temples across countries like Sri Lanka, Mauritius, Singapore, and Malaysia have gopuram as a feature of the temple architecture.

-Gopuram also acts as a characteristic feature to represent the temples built in Dravidian Style.
+Gopuram also acts as a characteristic feature to represent the temples built in the Dravidian Style.

-In this article, we will provide you a detailed insight about Temple gopuram, its architecture, and its importance.
+In this article, we will provide you with detailed insight into Temple gopuram, its architecture, and its importance.

 What is a Gopuram?